 Gary Jaeger, Director

 Gary has been teaching writing and consulting writers for over a decade.
-In addition to being an assistant director at the Writing Studio, he is a senior lecturer in the Philosophy Department where he teaches classes in ethics and political philosophy.
-His research interests are primarily in moral psychology, metaethics, and the history of early modern philosophy.
-He is the author of Repression, Integrity and Practical Reasoning (Palgrave Macmillan, 2012) and has published articles in journals such as the Journal of Value Inquiry and Metaphilosophy.
+In addition to being the Director of the Writing Studio, he is a senior lecturer in the Philosophy Department where he teaches classes in ethics, political philosophy, and Indian philosophy.
+His research interests are primarily in practical reasoning and metaethics.
+He is the author of Repression, Integrity and Practical Reasoning (Palgrave Macmillan, 2012) and has published articles in journals such as the Journal of Value Inquiry, Philosophical Explorations, and Metaphilosophy.
 He earned a PhD in philosophy from the University of Chicago (2006) and a BA from Johns Hopkins University (1999), where he double majored in philosophy and writing.
 Before coming to Vanderbilt, he taught at the University of Wisconsin-Milwaukee.

 John Bradley , Assistant Director